SOMEONE ELSE’S WET STYROFOAM

 —from Rattle #29, Summer 2008

 Tanya Chernov: “What pleases me about ‘Someone Else’s Wet Styrofoam’ lies in its accessibility and the clearness of the dramatic situation at hand.
 I’m fiercely proud to be a poet in a largely poet-unfriendly world, but all the same, I sure do appreciate literary writing which reaches out to a broader audience.
 It is exactly this issue which keeps my pen on paper; no one in my life understands why I write poetry or why it might be useful.
-I enjoy being a mysterious woman.” (website)
+I enjoy being a mysterious woman.” (web)